 8. Our shop floor is too small: Size really doesn’t matter, productivity does!
 Whether you’re running five machines or 100 hundred, the flexibility of a plug-and-play machine monitoring platform is that it can be used on any number.
 One or many.
 Firms often target what they perceive to be problem machines: and once the data confirms their intuitions they quickly roll it out across their shop floor to other machines.
 Scale-up is simple, whatever the company size.

 9. Security: So, you use internet banking for your personal and business accounts but are worried that someone might hack into your network to see the spindle speeds on your machine.
 Ask yourself: how big is your security team?
 Then remember, the best application providers and data centres have large, dedicated security teams using automated threat monitoring systems that operate 24×7.

 10. Our people won’t like it.
-Overwhelmingly they will: with perhaps the exception of the shopfloor manager, who is often the one in control of the narrative to management and sometimes takes a little more convincing.
-For operatives, it will most likely confirm their own deep knowledge of their machines.
+For machine operatives, it will most likely confirm their own deep knowledge of their machines.
 And for Ops Managers and Directors machine monitoring data provides a single source of truth that is without bias.
 How that data is used, however, is for another blog.
-Put simply, we know people don’t need ‘more’ data, they need operational tools that takes stuff off their plate and that’s exactly why we created FourJaw’s, real-time data machine monitoring platform
+Put simply, we know people don’t need ‘more’ data, they need operational tools that take stuff off their plate and that’s exactly why we created FourJaw’s, real-time data machine monitoring platform.

 Ready to say goodbye to your machine monitoring inhibitors?